andymuncey/UnitTest-Reflection/README.md

 # Java Object-Oriented Feedback Tool (JOOFT)

-The Testers module within this repository contains various Tester classes, designed to provide feedback on Java Programming Exercises, typically in conjunction with a unit testing framwork, such as JUnit.
+The Testers module within this repository contains various Tester classes, designed to provide feedback on Java Programming Exercises, typically in conjunction with a unit testing framework, such as JUnit.

 It is suggested that the Testers module is compiled to a jar file to be included in any project that requires the automation of feedback on Java programming exercises.